dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 # Extending Drupal console

-We have more than 30 websites when doing development, and we needed some simple way of running commands without having to type too much.
-Our previous development workflow involved using some bash scripts to do things like:
+We have over 25 sites running off our Drupal 7 distribution and automate some of the tasks needed for development using a series of bash scripts.
+E.g.

 - Check out the site’s repo
 - Run drush make
-- Run npm and grunt
+- Run npm and grunt tasks
 - Create symlinks
-- Import the database
+- Import databases
 - Run updates

 We needed a new way of doing this using Drupal console, but out of the box it doesn’t provide everything we need, so we thought about extending it.